 DeVoe pops out in the middle of Central City and tosses his satellites into the air, propelling them toward space with his powers.
 Right behind him, Barry runs up the side of a building and tosses a shard of Amunet’s special metal at one satellite, blowing it up before it gets away.

 Barry is stunned.
 He did it.
 DeVoe needed all the satellites for his plan to work.
 Barry thinks he just saved the day.

 DeVoe seems only mildly perturbed by this.
 He’s still cocky and speechifies about how the human race needs a reboot, and how much he hates emotion (especially love).
 Even though he has a prime opportunity right now to enter flashtime and capture DeVoe (or kill him), Barry simply stands there and lets him blather until DeVoe opens another pocket dimension breach and gets away once again.

-Caitlin says that Cecile’s hormones are stretching her meta powers.
-Cecile turns into Caitlin for a few moments and later even turns into Joe.
+Caitlin says that Cecille’s hormones are stretching her meta powers.
+Cecille turns into Caitlin for a few moments and later even turns into Joe.